Skip to main content

 Mohinga

-National breakfast - rice noodles in catfish broth with banana stem, crispy fritters, and hard-boiled eggs.
-Available at street stalls from dawn.
+The national breakfast: rice noodles in catfish broth with banana stem, crispy fritters, and hard-boiled egg.
+Street stalls sell it from dawn.

 Allergens: